Can new windows and doors help you save energy and money?

 Beyond the obvious benefits of improved aesthetics and enhanced curb appeal, upgrading your windows and doors can have a profound impact:

-• Increased energy efficiency: Older windows and doors are generally less efficient, allowing your heat to escape outside during the winter and your cool air to seep out during the summer.
-By installing energy-efficient windows and doors, you can reduce the amount of heating and cooling needed for your home, lower your energy bills and reduce your greenhouse gas (GHG) emissions.
+- Increased energy efficiency: Older windows and doors are generally less efficient, allowing your heat to escape outside during the winter and your cool air to seep out during the summer.
+By installing energy-efficient windows and doors, you can help reduce the amount of heating and cooling needed for your home, lowering your energy bills and reducing associated greenhouse gas (GHG) emissions.

-• Improved security: Modern windows and doors often come equipped with advanced locking mechanisms and reinforced materials, providing greater peace of mind.
+- Improved security: Modern windows and doors often come equipped with advanced locking mechanisms and reinforced materials, which can provide greater peace of mind.

 Read about one couple on a renovation mission in Kelowna, and how new windows for their 80s house made a difference inside and out.